TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          Useful if you run a template with special content at - say `&type=95` - but still wants to keep your targets neutral.
 Then you set your targets to blank and this value to the type value you wish.

-.. _setup-config-ftu:

-ftu
-===

-.. container:: table-row

-   Property
-         ftu

-   Data type
-         :ref:`data-type-boolean`

-   Default
-         false

-   Description
-         If set, the "&ftu=...."
-GET-fallback identification is inserted.

-         "&ftu=[hash]" is always inserted in the links on the first page a user hits.
-If it turns out in the next hit that the user has cookies enabled, this variable is not set anymore as the cookies does the job.
-         If no cookies is accepted the "ftu" remains set for all links on the site and thereby we can still track the user.

-         **You should not set this feature if grabber-spiders like Teleport are going to grab your site!**

-         **You should not set this feature if you want search-engines to index your site.**

-         You can also ignore this feature if you're certain, website users will use cookies.

-         "ftu" means fe\_typo\_user ("fe" is "frontend").